 4 Core Attributes of a World – Class Safety Culture

 Companies with a robust record of safety are more desirable and can attract the best talent in your industry.
 The ingredients for success when it comes to building a world class safety culture are generally the same if you are a new company or an established one that is revamping their current culture.
-Let’s go over these ten attributes.
+Let’s go over these four attributes.

 We all know that cultures of organizations whether positive or careless, begin at the top with the management team.
 If the management team makes safety a priority and leads by example, employees are more likely to follow suit.

 - Involve all levels of management